the-standard/smart-vault/docs/TESTNET.md

 Connect your wallet and use the `mint` interface to mint yourself 1000 of each token (limited to one transaction per 24 hours).

 Send these tokens to your vault to use them as collateral.
-Both tokens are worth roughly 0.95 sEURO.
+Both tokens are worth roughly 0.95 EUROs.

 ## Addresses